vamsiampolu/redux-shoppingcart-fun/work-log.md

 }
 ```

+The express server has been setup today, it has not been tested yet, I realized that I needed to pass the hmr options to the config and not to the middleware, it would be used to generate the compiler and not for invoking the middleware.
+I did that and I added the config to a  server file, the middleware has been added to express.

 An alternative approach involves setting it up yourself, take a look at react-router#676
+I have decided to go with the history api fallback package, it seems to be quite stable and well maintained, in addition, glamorous requires glamor to be installed.(Done)